FatherOctber/url-shortener/README.md

 ## Run:
 Use command "docker-compose build" to build docker images and "docker-compose up" for starting containers.
 To get information about API see external-api/src/main/swagger/api.yaml.
+For standalone running set your Redis connection properties in redisdb.properties.

 ## Troubleshooting:
 Restart your docker if you face with I/O error during integration test (with testcontainers) running.